getapid/apid/site/content/docs/reference/step.md

 {{ h2(text="Summary") }}

-A step is a call to a single endpoint with optional validation of the response.
+A step is a call to a single endpoint.
+Optionally the response can be validated.

 {{ h2(text="Fields") }}